 Standing at 6 ft., I don’t view myself as exceptionally tall.
 I fit into almost every hotel shower that I’ve come across.
 However, this one was a challenge.

-There is a lot to take in from this picture.
-I’ll try to give some perspective, Figure that the tub/shower valve is at shin level, the shower head is about 2 1/2 feet above that.
-I stood in the shower and was staring at the shower head, which is not very helpful when you want to wash your hair.
+There’s a lot to take in from this picture.
+I’ll try to give some perspective, Figure that the tub/shower valve is somewhere at thigh level and the shower head is about 2 1/2 or 3 feet above that.
+I stood in the shower and was staring straight at the shower head, which isn’t very helpful when you want to wash your hair.
 As it turned out, I got a good bit of exercise working on my squats while taking a shower.

 Dormitory Style Brick Wall Decor